 The pier offers a wide variety of educational programs throughout the year for all ages.
 On your next field trip join us for an educational experience your students will be talking about for weeks to come.

 Click on the calendar to use the Day Planner to see programs and activies available on any given day.

-Intertidal Explorations: Students discover all the various types of animals that call the intertidal zone home.
+Beach Explorations: Students discover all the various types of animals that call the intertidal zone home.

 Plankton Investigations: Students learn how to use scientific instruments and discover the microscopic organisms that are vital to the marine food chain.